-1) Example: Simulation results with a transmission range of d = 10 m, radius of the anchor zone of R = 100 m and the node's velocity of 1 m/s, are illustrated in Fig. 12 for three different lifetime targets: 6 min, 1 h and 10 h.
-The system is initialized as follows.
-With dashed curves, the information is passed to the first node arriving to the vicinity of the center, and with the solid lines to the first two nodes.
-The latter approach essentially prevents situations where a sole carrier walks immediately out of the anchor zone without passing the information further.
-From figure one can observe that the criticality conditions indeed correctly predict the region where the floating content concept is feasible.
-B. Additional Results From the previous model we can extract some more information.
-For notational simplicity we write the formulae for R = 1.
-The proportion of tagged nodes in the anchor zone is $$p{ave} = \frac{2}{\pi} \int_0^1 \int_0^{\pi} r \, p(r,\theta) \, d\theta \, dr.$$ (26)
+1) Example: Simulation results with a transmission range of $d=10\,\mathrm{m}$, the anchor zone radii of $R=100\,\mathrm{m}$, 200 m, 400 m, and the node's velocity of 1 m/s, are illustrated in Fig. 12.
+The system is initialized by passing the information to the first two nodes arriving to the vicinity of the center, which prevents situations where a sole carrier walks immediately out of the anchor zone without passing the information further.
+From figure one can observe (i) that the criticality conditions, (23) in particular, correctly predict the region where the floating is feasible, and (ii) that the criticality condition becomes more accurate as the system dimensions approach the fluid limit.